Vision-Based Early Fault Diagnosis and Self-Recovery for Strawberry Harvesting Robots: Conclusion

 \section{Conclusion}

 This paper proposed a visual-based fault diagnosis and self-recovery system to address gripper offset and strawberry slippage during harvesting.
-An end-to-end multi-task perception network with a shared weight backbone and neck was developed to reduce computational overhead.
-Without the need for an additional external camera, relative error compensation method based on the simultaneous target-gripper detection was estimated, enabling compensation actions to mitigate cumulative errors.
+An efficient end-to-end multi-task perception network, SRR-Net, was developed, featuring a simultaneous target-gripper detection mechanism to compensate for relative error.
 To monitor the strawberry’s status in the gripper, a miniature optical camera was embedded at its base.
-A MobileNet V3-Small classifier was adapted to detect strawberries within the gripper and trigger early abort signal when necessary during the deflating stage based on the GraspData.
-For strawberry slippage during the snap-off stage, a novel dataset, SnapData, comprising strawberry and background classes was introduced, and the perception network was extended and fine-tuned to segment strawberries, the gripper, and background.
-Width, height and center point features were combined with a time-series LSTM classifier to predict strawberry slippage from the gripper on the SlipData, enabling early-abort picking actions and improving harvesting efficiency.
-Experimental results demonstrated that the perception network achieved high accuracy, with a mean absolute error of 0.035 for ripeness estimation.
-The compensation mechanism reduced relative errors to 3.12 mm and 4.11 mm, with a required execution time of less than 1 s.
-The response time of the grasp adjustment was approximately 0.4 s, resulting in a time saving of about 0.5 s during the deflating stage.
-For strawberry slipping status during the snap-off stage, re-inflation followed by a second snap-off required 1.81 $\pm$ 0.07 s and achieved a recovery success rate of 81.25\%.
-When the operation was terminated due to slipped, the execution time was 1.44 $\pm$0.07 s, achieving a detection success rate of 88.89\%.
-Compared with the original cycle time of 11.21 $\pm$ 0.15 s, grasp adjustment reduced the cycle time by approximately 4 s, and strawberry slip prediction reduced it by approximately 4 s as well.
-Overall, the proposed system effectively enhanced the robustness and efficiency of strawberry harvesting, providing a practical solution for reliable autonomous fruit picking.
-A demonstration video of visual diagnosis and self-recovery is available at \url{https://1drv.ms/v/c/e68b602748988e28/IQAxE3rnaIYoTY9jHLkIULlnAZYotL9PTijSNry9i0aMnw4?e=HJhCL4}.
+A MobileNet V3-Small classifier was adapted to evaluate the grasp status during the deflating stage.
+For strawberry slippage during the snap-off stage, a time-series LSTM classifier was applied to predict the slippage status of the strawberry within the gripper.
+Experimental results demonstrated that the mean absolute errors of compensation mechanism reduced mean absolute errors to 3.12 mm and 4.06 mm.
+The grasp adjustment saved approximately 0.5 s during the deflating stage and reduced the total harvesting cycle time by about 5 s.
+The strawberry slip prediction improved the harvesting success rate for slipping strawberries, enabling 81.25\% of them to be successfully harvested.
+Furthermore, for slipped strawberries, the early abort strategy saved approximately 4 s compared to the total harvesting cycle time.
+Overall, the proposed system effectively improved the efficiency of strawberry harvesting.